CforGood/slate/source/index.html.md

 first_name | string | First name of the contact
 last_name | string | Last time of the contact
-city | string | City of the contact telephone | string | Telephone of the contact
+city | string | City of the contact phone | string | phone of the contact

 <aside class="success">
 Remember — need authenticated user!